flyingcircusio/fc-nixos/doc/src/kubernetes.rst

 **sudo-srv** users can run :command:`kubectl` on the master VM to manage the cluster.
-You can also use the dashboard or :command:`kubectl` on your local machine as described in :ref:`nixos2-dashboard-and-external-api`.
+You can also use the dashboard or :command:`kubectl` on your local machine as described in :ref:`nixos-dashboard-and-external-api`.

 Basic Health Checks
 ^^^^^^^^^^^^^^^^^^^